dav23r/packet_sniffer/README.md

 One can control daemon itself from systemd's systemctl

-> systemctl start packet_snifferd.service
+systemctl start packet_snifferd.service
-> systemctl status packet_snifferd.service
+systemctl status packet_snifferd.service
-> systemctl stop packet_snifferd.service
+systemctl stop packet_snifferd.service

-Sniffer (cli) can be used to start/stop daemon as well.
-> sudo sniffer start
-> sudo sniffer stop
+Sniffer (cli) can be used to start/stop daemon as well. sudo sniffer start sudo sniffer stop

 Note, all invocations of 'sniffer' except showing statistics require superuser privileges since signal should be sent over dbus system bus.

+Data internally is stored in sqlite database and accessed with sqlite's c api.
+In order to install program on your linux machine, cd to source code directory and issue: sudo make install

+Before first start of daemon, you should create file in /etc/packet_snifferd/conf which will contain line iface="your default iface name to monitor" for example: iface=wlan0

+If something goes wrong, you may need to tweak path variables in the beginning of Makefile.
+With current settings the program is successfully deployed on Ubuntu 17.04 machine.

+DEPENDENCIES:
+systemd - init system
+dbus - ipc mechanism
+glib - c api for dbus